LGoodDatePicker/LGoodDatePicker/README.md

 News:
 LGoodDatePicker 2.2.1 was released 26 February 2016.
 This version includes these requested enhancements:
-* Added the ability to disallow empty dates.
-(Disallow null dates.)
+* Added the ability to allow or disallow empty dates.
+(Null dates.)
 * Removed the dependency on JGoodies forms.
 As of this writing, the date picker has no external dependencies.
 * Added the ability to set the size of the date picker in DatePickerSettings.
 * Added support for converting to or from a java.util.Date.